emlearn/emlearn-micropython/paper/notes.md

 - Package contents.
 Table of the modules?
 - Usage example.
 Short but illustrative.
 One attractive plot
 - References

+## What they ask for

+    A list of the authors of the software and their affiliations, using the correct format (see the example below).

+    A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.

+    A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.

+    A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.

+    Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.

+    Acknowledgement of any financial support. s

 ## Focus
 + Make it clear that it is relevant *for research* (eg in TinyML applications)